Transaction Processing

 Payload Signature and Encryption

-Paze supports signed and encrypted payloads between the Merchant and the Paze platform.
-Payload encryption is supported through JWE (RFC 7516) and JWS using compact JSON serialization.
-The supported algorithms are:
+Paze supports signed and encrypted payloads between Merchant and Paze platform.
+The payload encryption will be supported through the use of JWE (RFC 7516) and JWS transmitted using compact JSON serialization.

 • Key Encryption Algorithm: RSA-OAEP-256